-Suit over life-ending drugs for terminally ill gets hearing
+Judge allows lawsuit on life-ending drugs for terminally ill

 RIVERSIDE, Calif.
-(AP) — A judge on Friday is expected to weigh whether a challenge can proceed to California’s law letting terminally ill patients seek prescriptions for life-ending drugs.
+(AP) — A judge on Friday allowed a legal challenge to proceed against California’s law letting terminally ill patients seek prescriptions for life-ending drugs.

-Riverside County Judge Daniel A. Ottolia is expected to hear arguments over whether a lawsuit by doctors challenging the state’s 2016 law permitting medically-assisted death can move forward.
+Riverside County Superior Court Judge Daniel A. Ottolia ruled that a group of doctors had provided sufficient information for a lawsuit over the 2016 law allowing medically-assisted death.

-California’s Attorney General Xavier Becerra has argued that the suit should be dismissed because doctors aren’t bound to issue these prescriptions and the law merely offers patients a choice.
+California’s Attorney General Xavier Becerra had argued that the suit should be dismissed because doctors aren’t bound to issue these prescriptions and the law merely offers patients a choice.
+But Ottolia found that the plaintiffs had alleged enough information to argue that the law violates the state’s constitution by treating terminally ill people distinctly from others contemplating taking their lives.

-There’s no “live controversy” for the court to resolve and the allegations “are wholly based upon what could happen in the future, or may never happen at all, to non-parties,” deputy attorney general Kathleen Lynch wrote in court papers.
+“This is a violation of both the equal protection and due process clause of the constitution,” plaintiffs’ attorney Stephen Larson told reporters after the ruling.

 Most Read Stories